Jean de Vivonne: Absolution

 The Pope greatly opposed the Protestant Navarre's assumption of the crown.
 All Catholics who supported him were ordered to withdraw their support on pains of excommunication.
 Beyond his spiritual interventions, the Pope dispatched a small army to support the ligueur cause in their war with Henri, however it was badly ravaged by dysentery and accomplished little.
 With the death of Pope Gregory in October 1591 a new election was held.
 The new Pope, elected in January 1592 maintained his support for the ligueur cause.
 Henri meanwhile dispatched two of his supporters who he hoped would be well received by the Papacy on 4 October, Pisani and the cardinal de Gondi.
 They were to swear Henri's support for the Pope and that in the same manner as his predecessors he had a 'filial devotion' to the Holy See.
 The Papal Legate informed Pisani and Gondi that they would not be welcome in the Papal territories as the Pope did not wish to meet with representatives of the 'king of Navarre'.
 Pisani knew that the Pope would not agree to meet with him and that he would likely only be able to make his devotions to Loreto.
 However the Pope continued to direct his severity against Catholic supporters of Henri IV.
 Thus, with Pisani and the cardinal de Gondi on the road to Roma to ask the Pope to assist in the potential conversion of Henri to Catholicism, the Pope forbid them to continue their journey.
 He was supported in his refusal to meet with Pisani and Gondi by the ligueur agents in Roma.
-As such the royalist party stopped its journey in Firenze, forbidden from travelling further.
+As such the royalist party stopped its journey in Florence, forbidden from travelling further.
 Meanwhile, emissaries from the ligueur duc de Mayenne assured the Pope that Henri would not convert to Catholicism and that if he did it would be a simulacrum.